The Laughing Cow: Description

 The cheese is a blend of cream, milk, and fresh and aged cheeses, particularly comté, which are pasteurized to stop the ripening process.
-Versatile and portable because of its pasteurization process, Laughing Cow can remain unrefrigerated for a limited length of time.
+Versatile and keeping due to its pasteurization process, Laughing Cow can remain unrefrigerated for a limited length of time.
 The archetypal Laughing Cow cheese comes wrapped in the individual serving-sized foiled wedges and they are packaged in a round, flat box.
 Consumers have to pull a little red thread around the box to open it and the foil packaging also features a red tab for opening.
 The company was founded in 1921.
 The Laughing Cow is available in these formats in different worldwide markets: